-• Students who get a Failing grade(s) or an INC on a report card will be suspended for 10 days.
-If the student is passing all classes after the 10 day suspension he/she will be reinstated.
+• Students who get an incomplete grade on a report card will be suspended for 10 school days.
+If the student is passing all classes after the 10 school day suspension he/she will be reinstated.
 If the student is still failing, he/she will be ineligible to practice or play in games until passing all classes.
 To determine academic eligibility, the closest progress report or report card prior to the start of the season will be used.
 Once the season has started, the current progress report or report card will be used.
 (Students are not allowed to travel out of town if in this situation!)

-Friday November 2, 2018 End of 1st Quarter Grading Period Thursday January 17, 2019 End of 2nd Quarter Grading Period Friday March 29, 2019 End of 3rd Quarter Grading Period Friday June 7, 2019 End of 4th Quarter Grading Period
+Monday November ,4 2017 End of 1st Quarter Grading Period Monday January 20, 2018 End of 2nd Quarter Grading Period Monday April 13, 2018 End of 3rd Quarter Grading Period Monday June 5, 2018 End of 4th Quarter Grading Period